ibm-cloud-docs/account/faqs-cbr.md

 {: #ip-cbr-diff}
 {: faq}

  Context-based restrictions enforce access restrictions at the individual service level and access is evaluated when a user attempts to access a resource.
-Allowed IP address restrict access at the account level, which is evaluated at login.
+Allowed IP address restricts access at the account level, which is evaluated at login.

 ## How can I make sure that my rule doesn't break an access flow?
 {: #monitor-cbr-faq}